BuvinJT/distbuilder/docs/LowLevel.md

 is not specified, the path is re resolved relative to `THIS_DIR` (which may or **MAY NOT** be the *current working directory*).

+### isParentDir

+    isParentDir( parent, child, basePath=None ):

+**Returns**: boolean, the parent / child paths specified, exist and have such a relationship to one another.
+The paths maybe relative or absolute. `basePath` is optionally used for relative paths.

 ### Copy or Move To Dir

     copyToDir( srcPaths, destDirPath )